vladfedoriuk/breakthefake/README.md

 The trained models are in the `models` folder.
 The training script can be found in `notebooks/train_fake.ipynb` folder.

+### Dataset statement
+The model has been trained on the scrapped dataset from `demagog.org.pl` website.
+The scrapping script can be found in `scrapper/demagog_scrapper.py` folder.
+We do not provide the full scrapped datasets (.html files) due to its size.
+We only distill into .csv files the data that we used for training the model.

 ### Model performance
 - accuracy on the test set: 0.76
 - recall on the test set: 0.52